logo

 Designer's notes, reviews, news archives and all about Scruffie Marine.

 Scruffie Marine was founded when the first kit boat, the Scruffie 16, was developed in 1991.
-With boats in seven countries, the boatyard on Tamborine Mountain in South East Queensland, Australia has produced over 330 boats.
+With boats in seven countries, the boatyard operated on Tamborine Mountain in South East Queensland, Australia produced over 330 boats.
+Kit production has now transferred to the USA and Derek’s new venture Go Sail Cargo is attracting growing interest worldwide.

 Derek Ellard

-Designer, boatbuilder, innovator, writer, sailor, committed environmentalist Derek Ellard heads the Scruffie Marine team.
-Constantly looking ahead and the first to develop comprehensive kit boats for the Australian market, he designs fast, weatherly and much admired boats for the single-handed sailor, the family sailor, the commercial operator.
+Designer, boatbuilder, innovator, writer, sailor, and environmentalist, Derek Ellard was the first to develop comprehensive kit boats for the Australian market.
+He designs fast, weatherly and much admired boats for the single-handed sailor, the family group, and the commercial operator.
+Derek continues his design and development work.

 Annette Hollis